scenerystack/community/docs/reference/api/tandem/isSettingPhetioStateProperty.md

 # isSettingPhetioStateProperty

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tandem/blob/main/js/isSettingPhetioStateProperty.ts](https://github.com/phetsims/tandem/blob/main/js/isSettingPhetioStateProperty.ts) for the most up-to-date information.

 ## Overview

 Property that is set to true when the PhET-iO State Engine is setting the state of a simulation.
 This Property